faros-ai/faros-events-cli/README.md

 When the commit information is not available at the time of deployment, you will need to use the `--artifact` flag.
 This flag lets Faros know that a commit was built into an artifact so that when you deploy that artifact, Faros knows how it all links together.

-This CD event reports that a commit was successfully built into the specified artifact:
+This CI event reports that a commit was successfully built into the specified artifact:

 ```sh
 ./faros_event.sh CI -k "<faros_api_key>" \